mpetavy/md5/README.md

-## MD5
+## HASHER

-### Project description of MD5
+### Project description of HASHER

-This is the automatic generated project description of MD5.
+This is the automatic generated project description of HASHER.
 Stay tuned for updates :-)

 ### License

 All software is copyright and protected by the Apache License, Version 2.0. https://www.apache.org/licenses/LICENSE-2.0